Type 2 Diabetes Guide

 • 1/2 cup of ice cream.

 The Diabetes Food Pyramid is only a guideline.
-As a part of your diabetes treatment plan, consult with a dietician to develop an individualized eating plan with appropriate portion sizes.
+As a part of your plan, consult with a dietitian to develop an individualized eating plan with appropriate portion sizes.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.